lsd-consulting/lsd-distributed-firestore-connector/README.md

 ## GCP Settings

 If you have any of the Spring Cloud GCP java dependencies (ex.
-`implementation 'com.google.cloud:spring-cloud-gcp-core:x.x.x'`), the property `spring.cloud.gcp.project-id` will be autoconfigured when running in a GCP compute environment (ex.
+`implementation 'com.google.cloud:spring-cloud-gcp-core:x.x.x'`), the `GcpProjectIdProvider` bean will be autoconfigured when running in a GCP compute environment (ex.
 GCP Cloud Run).
-Similarly, the `GoogleCredentials` bean will be autowired in a GCP compute environment.
-If you are running into a situation where you need to utilize this library outside of a GCP compute environment, you must provide the project id through the property `spring.cloud.gcp.project-id` and provide a `GoogleCredentials` bean.
+Similarly, the `CredentialsProvider` bean will be autowired in a GCP compute environment.
+If you are running into a situation where you need to utilize this library outside a GCP compute environment, you must provide the project id through the property `spring.cloud.gcp.project-id` and provide a `CredentialsProvider` bean.

 ## Properties